Choosing your programme

 - Take a look at the online module catalogue for the full list of courses we offer.
 If you're wondering what studying will be like in the UK, visit the studying with us section.

 - Build your study abroad programme ensuring that you have selected sufficient credits.
-You will need to take 60 credits per semester.
+You will need to take 60 credits per semester, and half of the credits you enrol on must be from one Academic School.
 You will need to pay attention to the level and credit value of each course.

 - Check with your home university that credits can be transferred for the modules you have selected.
 If you require full module syllabi please contact our offices: firstname.lastname@example.org